masurp/corona_analyses/README.md

 to understand the pandemic, they are nonetheless very imprecise.
 When we want to make sense of positive test results (i.e., total cases and in the long run mortality rates and recovering processes), we need to know how many tests were conducted.
-For example, Italy has an unusually high mortality rate at this moment (\~8%).
-However, Italy ran only \~150k tests.
-The real rate of infections is probably much higher, implying a lower mortality rate.
-South Korea, in contrast, has tested \> 270,000 people, which amounts to more than 5,200 tests per million inhabitants — more tests than any other country\!
+South Korea, for example, has tested \> 270,000 people, which amounts to more than 5,200 tests per million inhabitants.
+The numbers in South Korea are hence more trustworthy than the numbers of all other countries.
 A high diagnostic capacity at scale is hence key to epidemic control as it provides us with precise estimates and growth rate predictions (for more information on this, see [this article](https://www.sciencemag.org/news/2020/03/coronavirus-cases-have-dropped-sharply-south-korea-whats-secret-its-success?fbclid=IwAR3BnhqQMxCdu8-fQelEkWIDQn-j9UASV773Xl-WbIy8l7M5ZVSQpHFgkL8) in Science).
-For this reasons, I believe that the value of these visualization lies NOT in comparing the actual numbers, but in the understanding the patterns that emerge by comparing all four curves.
+For this reasons, I believe that the value of these visualization lies NOT in comparing the actual numbers, but in understanding the patterns that emerge by comparing all four curves.

 Furthermore, I would like to emphasize that I am not an expert on